 We all know sleep is important to our overall wellbeing, but it’s not always easy to get a good night’s sleep.
-March 11 through March 17 is National Sleep Awareness Week, so it’s the perfect time to learn more about how to be well rested so you can be your healthiest.
+National Sleep Awareness Week falls every year in March, so it’s the perfect time to learn more about how to be well rested so you can be your healthiest.

-Here are five top tips for falling─and staying─asleep.
+Here are five tips for falling ─ and staying ─ asleep.

 Your body clock works best when your sleep schedule is consistent.
 Set a bedtime that ensures you get at least eight hours of sleep–you can even program an alert on your phone to remind yourself when it’s time to power down and go to bed.
 For many, weekday and weekend sleep schedules differ, but experts say it’s best to go to bed and wake up at the same time every day.
 Being consistent with your sleep schedule helps your body maintain its sleep-wake cycle.